-With the 2030 ban on the sale of new petrol and diesel cars creeping closer, you may be thinking about making the switch to an electric vehicle.
+With the 2030 ban on the sale of new petrol and diesel cars creeping closer, you may be thinking – should I buy an electric car in 2023?

 Electric cars have fewer moving parts than petrol or diesel vehicles.
 Specific maintenance on various car parts such as spark plugs, timing belts, and catalytic converters is not needed with electric vehicles, as the parts just don’t exist.
 Other maintenance, such as engine oil changes, are also not required.
 Therefore, routine maintenance tends to be much cheaper for electric vehicles.
 You are less likely to have to take an electric vehicle to the garage, too, as fewer parts mean less to break or go wrong.